geffzhang/awesome-semantickernel/README.md

 - [sk-ethereumtx-plugin](https://github.com/sustia-llc/sk-ethereumtx-plugin) Semantic Kernel ChatGPT plugin for Ethereum Txs
 - [Webscraper AIplugin](https://github.com/craigomatic/webscraper-aiplugin): AI Plugin that can be used to scrape useful information from a given URL
 - [teams-bot-semantic-kernel](https://github.com/formulahendry/teams-bot-semantic-kernel) A Teams Bot app integrated with Semantic Kernel and its Microsoft Graph Plugin
+- [EmbedElite marketplace](https://github.com/embedelite/sk-hackathon)This project is creating a plugin for the EmbedElite marketplace for the SK Hackathon.
+The Sementic Kernel plugin facilitates fetching ready-made premium context based on embeddings via an API

 ## Open Source Projects